robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Free keyword arguments with dynamic libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.8.2, dynamic libraries can also support
+Dynamic libraries can also support
 `free keyword arguments`_ (`**kwargs`).
 A mandatory precondition for
 this support is that the `run_keyword` method `takes three arguments`__:
 the third one will get kwargs when they are used.
 Kwargs are passed to the